michaelcolletti/createpw-cli/README.md

 ## Reason for Writing This Utility

 - Many Password managers have a way to create a random password based on # of characters and complexity rules and characters used.
-I love this but it is usually GUI bound and I live the simplicity of a cli utility.
+I love this but it is usually GUI bound and I love the simplicity of a cli utility.
 I wanted to create a simple utility that would allow me to create a password and hash it using a simple command line interface.

 - I'm learning Rust and I really love code editors and coding assistants.
 Here I used VSCode and CoPilot to create this utility over a cup of coffee.
 I learned a bit about creating code but have quite a bit more learning to do regarding the algorithms and the Rust language.
 I am excited to learn more and create more utilities.